SorcererChiragsingh/Project-Bean-Brew-Coffee-/README.md

   </a>
 </h2>

-<p>The "Bean & Brew Coffee" is a blogging web application project created using HTML, CSS and JavaScript.</p>
+<p>The "Bean & Brew Coffee" is a blogging web application project created using PHP, HTML, CSS and JavaScript.</p>

 <a href="" target="_blank"><strong>➥ Live Demo</strong></a>